 In simple terms, the filters we use for visual astronomy reduce the amount of light that comes through the eyepiece.
 Filters never increase the amount of light.
-However, by reducing the level of light in one part of the light spectrum the filter may help to bring out another part of the spectrum which will show us the detail we might not have otherwise noticed.
+However, by reducing the level of light in one part of the light spectrum, the filter may help to bring out another part of the spectrum, which will show us details we might not have otherwise noticed.

 Note that I am going to focus on the best telescope filters that can be added to a regular telescope.
 I will not be addressing filters used in specially designed, purpose-built telescopes, such as solar telescopes or H-Alpha telescopes.

 Within the solar system, other than the Sun itself, the objects we observe, including the Moon, planets, dwarf planets, comets, asteroids, and planetary moons, are all reflecting objects.
 They are seen based on reflected light that comes from the sun.

 The Moon appears as shades of white, black, and gray based on the reflections from various materials on the surface.
 Mars is reddish because its surface absorbs certain wavelengths and more readily reflects those that are more toward the red end of the spectrum.
 Venus appears mostly bright white because it reflects all of the sun’s wavelengths off the clouds.

 When we look at Jupiter and Saturn, we can see cloud bands because of the variability in reflectivity of the gasses in the atmosphere.
 Certain cloud bands tend to absorb certain colors and reflect other colors more readily, so that we may perceive some colors in the clouds or we may see this as shades of gray.
 We can take advantage of this by using filters to subtract some colors so that others will be more prominent.